demisto/content-docs/content-repo/extra-docs/articles/splunk-add-on.md

 * Additional Settings (optional):
     * If you have an SSL certificate, provide its full path under the **"Location to Certificate"** field.
   By default, **"Validate SSL"** is enabled.
-    * If you would like to extend the incident creatiin request timeout, provide the desired timeout under the "Timeout Value" field.
+    * If you would like to extend the incident creating request timeout, provide the desired timeout under the "Timeout Value" field.
     By default, timeout value is 10 seconds.

   ![splunk-add-on-config.png](../../../docs/doc_imgs/reference/splunk-add-on-config.png)